-This course presents an overview of major models of marriage and family therapy, putting them in historical perspective and discussing how the MFT field has evolved.
-Important models will be introduced, including major figures in the model's development, important concepts, and typical techniques.
+MAF-662 Models of Couple and Family Counseling 3 Credits This course presents an overview of major models of marriage and family therapy (MFT), which can be used in counseling individuals, couples, and families.
+It gives a historical perspective of how the MFT field has evolved, similar to the discipline of counseling.
+The full range of models will be covered, including psychodynamic, humanistic, Bowenian, CBT, emotionally focused, solution-focused, structural, strategic, and narrative.
+Discussion of each model will include major figures in the model's development, important concepts, and typical techniques.
 Students will be encouraged to critique these models with consideration of power and hierarchy, gender bias, and cultural fit.

-MAF-663 Effective Marriage and Family Therapy 3 Credits This course offers an in-depth understanding of several evidence-based models for intervening with families and couples.
-This course covers a range of dysfunction of marital and family systems and appropriate interventions.
+MAF-663 Effective Couple and Family Counseling 3 Credits This course offers an in-depth understanding of several evidence-based models for intervening with families and couples.
+This course covers a range of dysfunction of couple and family systems and appropriate interventions.
 Emphasis is on the systematic application of techniques through theoretical analysis, intervention selection and role-playing of interventions.
 Students will be encouraged to examine how these models fit for themselves theoretically and personally, and how well they fit with a variety of clinical populations.

-MAF-664- M.A.F.
-Practicum I & II 1 Credit per term MAF-665
+MAF-664- MAF Practicum I & II MAF-665 1 Credit per term

 Prerequisites: Students enrolled in the M.A. in Marriage and Family Counseling program are required to register for M.A.
 Practica MAF-664 and MAF-665.
-Students must concurrently enroll in M.A.F.
-Practicum Seminar I (MAF-667) and II (MAF-668).
-Completion of a minimum of 28 credit hours of course work, including PCO-210, PCO-211-PCO-214, PCO-402, PCO-472, PCO-505, PCO-623, PCO-641, PCO-647, MAF-651, and MAF-662; and permission of the Director of Training and Community Service.
-This may not be transferred or waived.
-A student accepted into the M.A. in Marriage and Family Counseling program is required to complete at least 700 hours of supervised clinical experience over the course of at least nine months.
+Students must concurrently enroll in MAF Practicum Seminar I (MAF-667) and II (MAF-668).
+Completion of a minimum of 28 credit hours of course work, including PCO-210, PCO-211-PCO-214, PCO-402, PCO-472, PCO-505, PCO-647, MAF-651, MAF-654, MAF-660, and MAF-662; and permission of the Director of Training and Community Service.
+The MAF Practicum may not be transferred or waived.
+A student accepted into the M.A. in Marriage and Family Counseling program is required to complete at least 700 hours of supervised clinical experience, with opportunities to work with couples and/or families, over the course of at least nine months.
 Students enrolled in the Certificate in Marriage and Family program must also concurrently enroll in MAF-664, MAF-667, MAF-665, and MAF-668.

-MAF-667- M.A.
-Practicum Seminar in 1 Credit per term MAF-668 Marriage and Family I-III
+MAF-667- MAF Practicum Seminar I & II 2 Credit per term MAF-668

 Prerequisite: Concurrent with Marriage and Family Practica (MAF-664-MAF-665).
 In order to register, students are required to be actively counseling couples and families.
 Students must either present audio or videotapes or simulate actual sessions for supervision.
-Rotating case presentations allow focus on intervention skills and theoretical analysis, as well as experiencing the role of case consultant.
+Rotating case presentations allow focus on intervention skills and theoretical analysis, as well as experiencing the role of case consultant